ChrisTimperley/Wallace.jl/tutorials/symbolic.md

 use of the `koza_tree` representation, which models a single loosely-typed Koza tree.

+Koza trees are made up of terminal and non-terminal nodes.
+Terminal nodes belong at the leaves of the tree, representing constants, variables, or inputs to the program.
+Non-terminal nodes are used to represent operations on terminals, or the outputs of other non-terminal nodes.

 <pre class="wallace">
 representation&lt;representation/koza_tree&gt;:
   ...
 </pre>

-Koza trees are made up of terminal and non-terminal nodes.
-Terminal nodes belong at the leaves of the tree, and represent constants, variables, or inputs to the program.
 In order to specify the set of possible terminals for our given tree, we must list each of them under the `terminals` property, along with an optional type annotation.
 Although we are performing loosely-typed GP, this type annotation helps Wallace to optimise the performance of the tree interpreter.

 Below is an example of how we can create a terminal set for one of the regression problems given above.
 Notice that type annotations are provided